 Yet another 1980’s gem-of-a-kitchen is complete, and this 34-year-old Ripon home looks amazing with its new quartz countertops, recessed and under-counter LED lighting, tile backsplash and custom door, and drawer faces!

 This is our second consecutive kitchenCRATE in which the owner elected to replace the doors and drawer faces, and the decision was wise.
 The new shaker-style doors make the kitchen look exquisite at a fraction of the cost of new cabinets.

 But don’t just take our word for it.
+See for yourself how well this kitchen remodel in Ripon turned out!
 Scroll down to hear what the homeowner thought of the process and see an assortment of before and after images showing this complete transformation that occurred in just a few days.

 The Homeowner’s Experience